 Romney Marsh: Fifth Continent.

-Discover the hidden churches and lost villages of one of Britain’s most unique and intriguing regions.
-Based in the historic Mermaid Inn in Rye, and guided by a local resident and archaeologist, this is an especially revealing and appealing tour of a truly fascinating corner of England.
+Discover the hidden churches and lost villages of one of Britain’s most intriguing regions.
+Based in the historic Mermaid Inn in Rye, and guided by local resident and archaeologist Dr Christopher Cole, this is an especially revealing tour of a unique corner of England, full of famous names, fascinating stories and strange mysteries.

 Summer 2018 Dates & Prices: